1.Who can participate in ECHO?

 ECHO is open to Singaporeans aged 40 years and above, residing in the eastern region of Singapore, with no known chronic disease and have not been screened for the last three years.

 2. Can residents with existing medical conditions participate in ECHO?

 Residents with existing chronic diseases such as hypertension, diabetes and high cholesterol need not be screened again.
 They are advised to see their family doctor for follow-up and continuation of care.

-7. What happens after health screening?
+5. What happens after ECHO health screening?

 There will be Results Collection day where participants can collect their personalised health reports, attend health talks by healthcare professionals, and have nurses to explain their health reports on one-to-one basis.
 Participants may also register for any available ECHO healthy lifestyle activities.

 Participants who need further advice on how to interpret on their health reports, how to live healthy lifestyle and how to better manage their health, can attend the health coaching sessions at Community Health Post, if available, at community venues such as Residents' Committee facility, Community Club/ Centre.

 6. What happens if my ECHO health screening shows that I have abnormal results?

 You will be strongly encouraged to see your family doctor/ polyclinic for follow-up and continuation of care.
 You may also attend the Community Health Post, if available for further advice and tips on how to lead healthier lifestyle and monitor your health e.g. Blood Pressure, BMI monitoring.

 7. What is Community Health Post?